35percent/11tystarter/src/posts/test.md

 [^8] The figures are given in various parts of the [GLA Stage 3 report](<https://data.london.gov.uk/download/2z18q/995/Canada Water Stage 3 report.docx.pdf>) para 2ii - 150 units from next tranche of 1,000 homes; para 10, bullet nine - 79 social rent from Plot K1; para 200 - four social rented units, which were to have been eight intermediate units; para 199 - Zone L to be next phase.

 [^9] The amount of affordable housing due is calculated using habitable rooms.
 This gives a more accurate percentage figure, but results in fewer affordable homes than a calculation based on units, because they have more habitable rooms per unit than market housing.

+[^10] The report further says that 'Increases in housing delivery up to around 3,995 new homes would lead to a proportionate increase in affordable homes'.
+[Planning committee report](<https://moderngov.southwark.gov.uk/documents/s84680/Report Land bounded by Lower Road Redriff Road Quebec Way and Surrey.pdf>), Chapter 9, Housing and Viability, pg 5, 18/AP/1604, 25 & 30 Sept 2019.

+[^11] Housing Statement Addendum and Financial Viability Assessment January 2025 QUOD, para 2.10.